 Treatment with pseudocatalase is considered to be safe with no known systemic side effects.
 I personally do not prescribe pseudocatalase as there are many more effective creams.

-Do DIY creams work?
+Do DIY creams work as vitiligo home therapy?

 Not a good idea to try.
 Various plants including lime, lemon, citrus fruits, bergamot contain furanocoumarins.
 These are essentially psoralens that react with sunlight to produce a phototoxic reaction.
 Post-inflammatory hyperpigmentation is a wanted side effect in the context of vitiligo.
 If you are so inclined to try natural stuff, review the section on this website.
 You are far safer with supplements like vitamin B, C, D, E & a tablet or two of ginkgo biloba.